 From September 2010 to September 2012 the team designed a nanosatellite.
 We are proud of the experience and knowledge that all the team members gained through this project.

 Now that this project is over the team is moving on to another exciting project.
-The team is moving to work on the design and construction of a Lunar Excavator.
+The team is moving to work on the design and construction of a Mars Rover.
 Please see the project page for more information.